 From the generator of this size you would expect it to be quite loud and sadly – this is indeed true for Champion’s 7500-watt unit too.
 I certainly would not use it for camping or RV (why would you need such a large generator in those cases anyway?
 A 3400-watt generator would work perfectly fine).

-On the other hand, if you need a generator for construction sites, noise won’t be an issue and you’re gonna end up with a generator which can easily power even some of the most energy consuming devices like air compressors.
+On the other hand, if you need a generator for construction sites, noise won’t be an issue and you’re going to end up with a generator which can easily power even some of the most energy consuming devices like air compressors.

 As some people on Amazon wisely pointed it out – noise will not be a major concern in case of sudden power blackouts in your neighborhood.
 All in all – all your neighbours are very likely to be running their own generators at that time too…